MATTHEW KALLIMAN'S WEBSITE

 (Genesis 6:5)

 There was every form of wickedness, violence and immorality.
 God was sorry He had created man.
-He determined to destroy civilization by the waters of a flood.
+He determined to destroy the civilization which then existed by the waters of a flood.

 "And God said unto Noah, 'The end of all flesh has come before Me, for the earth is filled with violence. . . .